 Many people are enticed into signing up for debt settlement programs by wonderful sounding TV and radio ads or slick salespeople who seem to almost guarantee results and an easy way out of debt problems.
 However, if a debt settlement is not the right fit for your financial situation or if you deal with a debt settlement company that is not completely open and honest, you can easily end up with more problems than you started out with.

 Grave concerns about for-profit debt settlement companies

-Many American debt settlement companies are now promoting their services in Canada.
+Many American debt settlement companies have been promoting their services in Canada.
 Some of these companies are even dressed up to look like Canadian companies with offices in Canada.
-However, the following facts can generally be applied to all for-profit debt settlement companies:
+However, the following facts can generally be applied to most for-profit debt settlement companies: